Eurobar vs Krowne – Shocking News!

 UNDERBAR EQUIPMENT SUPPORTED BY LEGS

 The entire underbar equipment industry was originally built on legs (refer to Figure 2, above), and the mechanicals were (and still are) installed directly beneath.
 Eurobar, a newcomer to the market calls their equipment “modular bar equipment” and has everyone convinced that it’s something different and…ahem…better.
 In spite of the marketing gimmicks going on out there lately, all bar equipment that’s built on legs is “modular”.
-Like all other traditional equipment, it’s available in 6” increments.
+Like all other traditional equipment, it’s available in 6” incremental lengths.

 SO WHAT’S THE POINT BEHIND EUROBAR CALLING THEIR BAR EQUIPMENT “MODULAR”?
 EVERYONE’S BAR EQUIPMENT IS MODULAR!